What is Barbacoa Style?

 Slow Cooker Method

-• Place the meat in the slow cooker, layering with banana or avocado leaves for traditional essence.
+• Layer the meat in the slow cooker.
+Add banana or avocado leaves for a traditional touch.

-• Add broth and seasonings, ensuring the meat is mostly submerged.
+• Pour in broth and seasonings until mostly submerged.

-• Cook on low for 6-8 hours, until the meat is fork-tender.
+• Cook on low for 6–8 hours, until irresistibly tender.

-• Shred and serve, keeping the meat juicy with reserved cooking liquid.
+• Shred and moisten with reserved cooking liquid before serving.

 Time to Eat: Barbacoa Style